 The Cherry Harmony Festival celebrates the region’s fresh produce, including the red cherry.
 Expect parades, wine tastings, log chopping demonstrations, displays, food stalls, and live music.

-The Australian truffle season starts in June with the annual event, Truffle Kerfuffle, starting it off.
+The Australian truffle season starts in June, with the annual event, Truffle Kerfuffle, starting it off.
 Manjimup is the heart of Australian truffle country; more truffles are found here than anywhere else in the Southern Hemisphere.
 The rare black winter truffles are unearthed minutes from here, so the earthy aroma is intense.
-I haven’t been to this festival yet but had a truffle degustation at Friends Restaurant in Perth.
-It was divine, and I hope to attend Truffle Kerfuffle one year.
+I have yet to attend this festival but had a truffle degustation at Friends Restaurant (now Rusty Fig) in Perth.
+It was divine, and I plan to attend Truffle Kerfuffle one year.

 Accommodation in Manjimup